sarinac/dvs-soti-2023/docs/index.md

   <div class="text-description-container">
     <div id="stepper-container">
       <div class="text-description annotation-step" id="annotation-step-0">
-                <h1>What Is The Distribution of Priorities For Respondents?</h1>
+                <h1>What Area Of Focus Do Respondents Want To Focus On Next?</h1>
                 <p>
-                    Each bubble represents a unique area of focus that the respondent wants to pursue next.
+                    Each bubble represents a unique area of focus<sup>1</sup> that the respondent wants to pursue next.
 The size is based on the number of respondents.
                 </p>
                 <p>
                     Within each bubble, there will be data for each of the 14 challenges asked in the survey.
 Each challenge is positioned radially and takes up a slice in their bubble.
 Click <span style="font-family: 'Patrick Hand SC', sans-serif; color: var(--color-dark-red); font-weight: bold;">Next</span> to proceed.